jgarveyanalytics/ARC/README.md

 For a summary and observation of results, please refer to [manual_solve.py](https://github.com/jgarveyanalytics/ARC/blob/master/src/manual_solve.py).

+For more information and to be part of the community actively trying to solve the challenges, check out the [ARC page on Kaggle](https://www.kaggle.com/c/abstraction-and-reasoning-challenge).

 See below for an overview of this repository and how to get started.

 # The Abstraction and Reasoning Corpus (ARC)